...

 The server is the highest-risk device in a power outage.
 It runs continuously, manages the active dental database, and is writing data constantly during patient hours.
 When power cuts out abruptly, the server cannot complete pending write operations or close the database cleanly.

-The result can range from no damage if the timing is fortunate, to minor database errors that SQL Server repairs automatically on restart, to significant corruption that requires manual repair or restoration from backup.
+The result depends on timing and what protections are in place.
 Servers running traditional spinning hard drives are more vulnerable to corruption from abrupt power loss than those running SSDs.

 What Happens to Workstations During a Power Outage